ICAN IMAGING: a unique technological offering in the Paris Region

 Image acquisition – MRI platform

-• Quality control and data management – RGPD-compliant archiving
+- Quality control and data management – RGPD compatible archiving

-• Internationally recognized expertise in cardiovascular image processing
+- Internationally recognised expertise in cardiovascular image processing

-“The goal of modern medicine is to provide populations with personalized, evidence-based, non-invasive medicine at the best cost/benefit ratio for both patients and healthcare systems.
+“The aim of modern medicine is to provide people with personalised, evidence-based, non-invasive medicine that offers the best cost/benefit ratio for both patients and healthcare systems.
 Today, new imaging techniques such as MRI enable the early diagnosis of diseases by detecting abnormalities in organ structure or function at an infra-clinical stage.
-In recent years, these techniques have become more reproducible, enabling targeted treatment and better monitoring of therapeutic efficacy.
-Thanks to increased sensitivity and specificity, MRI also makes it possible to reduce the number of subjects required for clinical studies based on quantitative cardiovascular parameters.”
+In recent years, these techniques have become more reproducible, enabling targeted treatment and better monitoring of therapeutic efficacy .
+Thanks to its increased sensitivity and specificity, MRI also makes it possible to reduce the number of subjects required for clinical studies based on quantitative cardiovascular parameters”

-Prof. Alban Redheuil, MD, PhD, Head of the Cardiovascular and Thoracic Imaging Unit (ICT) at Pitié-Salpêtrière Hospital, Scientific Director ICAN IMAGING
+Pr Alban Redheuil, MD, PhD, Head of the Cardiovascular and Thoracic Imaging Unit (ICT) at the Pitié-Salpêtrière Hospital, Scientific Director of ICAN IMAGING

 Ambitious objectives

-The ICAN Imaging platform, in conjunction with the ICT teams and the LIB cardiovascular team, provides investigators and promoters with a high-level structure and expertise in order to:
+The ICAN Imaging platform, in conjunction with the ICT teams and the LIB cardiovascular team, will provide investigators and sponsors with a high-level structure and expertise in order to :

-• Develop, validate and apply in population, quantitative biomarkers in in vivo imaging
+- Develop, validate and apply quantitative biomarkers for in vivo imagingin populations

-• Evaluate the medico-economic aspect of innovative strategies based on high-tech imaging
+- Evaluate the medico-economic aspects of innovative strategies based on high-tech imaging

 K. Bouazizi